 - Many industries have links to Hathersage including the making of brass buttons, wire and paper

-Perhaps one of the best ways to experience the Peak District is on foot.
-Walking the length and breadth of this phenomenal national park means you can discover places and wilderness that no car could ever possibly navigate, and take in every little detail at your own pace.
-Whether your plan is to make your own way on a challenging hike or take a relaxing reservoir stroll, join a guided group ramble or head off on a solo discovery, there are plenty of walks in the Peak District to suit every age and ability.
+Walking the length and breadth of this phenomenal national park means you can discover places and wilderness that no car could ever possibly navigate and take in every little detail at your own pace.
+Here are some of our favourites…

 Following the route of an old railway, it is traffic-free and flat.
 Popular with walkers, cyclists and horse riders, it passes through multiple tunnels along the route, four of which are lit up in the hope of increasing safety and encouraging more people to explore the area.

 - Distance: 9 miles